SethBarberee/qmk_userspace/README.md

     * Corresponding `qmk userspace-remove -kb <your_keyboard> -km <your_keymap>` will delete it
     * Listing the build targets can be done with with `qmk userspace-list`
 1. Commit your changes

-## Howto build with GitHub

-1. In the GitHub Actions tab, enable workflows
-1. Push your changes above to your forked GitHub repository
-1. Look at the GitHub Actions for a new actions run
-1. Wait for the actions run to complete
-1. Inspect the Releases tab on your repository for the latest firmware build

 ## Howto build locally